Employer Guide to Apprenticeships

 - Achieving English and Maths qualifications with an exam board that is not recognised by the Government

-We understand functional skills is often difficult for apprentices and a pain point for employers.
-So, we have developed provision that is tailored to meet the individual needs of each apprentice and has very high satisfaction rates amongst apprentices and our employer partners.
-This delivery consists of 10 teaching sessions, each of 1 hour and 30 minutes delivered by a specialist functional skills tutor.
-These are all delivered remotely but take place during normal working hours.
+We understand that functional skills can often be difficult for apprentices and a pain point for employers.
+Therefore, we have developed a provision tailored to meet the individual needs of each apprentice, which has very high satisfaction rates among apprentices and our employer partners.
+This delivery consists of 10 teaching sessions, each lasting 1 hour and 30 minutes, delivered by a specialist functional skills tutor.
+All sessions are delivered remotely and take place during normal working hours.

-Apprentices need to spend around 20% of their time completing learning activities which are not part of their day-to-day job role.
+Apprentices need to spend around 20% of their time completing learning activities that are not part of their day-to-day job role.
 This is called off-the-job training.

-It is a requirement of the government that this is at least 6 hours a week, but most courses require a bit longer to complete – around 1 day a week.
+The government requires that this amounts to at least 6 hours a week, but most courses typically require a bit more – around one day a week.
 The total hours required are referred to as the planned hours.

-As you would expect, the off-the-job training will include learning resources and activities provided and delivered by JGA, but it can also include learning opportunities that occur naturally within the workplace.
+As you would expect, off-the-job training will include learning resources and activities provided and delivered by JGA, but it can also include learning opportunities that arise naturally within the workplace.

 Examples of off-the-job training include: